THE CASTAGNOLI WINES

 Framed completely by beautiful Tuscan stone walls, our vineyard Hortulus is a sole source for this wine.
 For over 20 years, wine of the Merlot type has been growing here.
 The mineral-intensive soil - a combination of clay, shell and chalk - provides the usually rather corpulent Merlot with a fresh dose of minerality.
 Following 24-30 days on the mash, the young wine is then stored in small-sized oak barrels.

 Our Rosé - or Rosato in Italian - is the newest and lightest addition to our portfolio.
 Pressed shortly after its harvest, the wine stems solely from our Syrah grapes.
 The lack of longer fermentation with the grape skin gives it the lighter and refreshing color that makes a Rosé unique.
-Our Rosé was created as the perfect companion for a hot August day under Castagnoli's Tuscan sun.
+Our Rosé was created as the perfect companion for a hot August day under Castagnoli's Tuscan sun and is best served cold.